eliasjunior/rpn-calculator/README.md

 ### rpn module

-Here is the heart of the app, the dependencies are injected to allow easy maintainability and testability
+Here is the heart of the app, OperatorManager class uses dependency injection for easy maintainability and testability, we can replace/extend or add new functionalities very easily

+the file structure should speak for itself (screaming architecture)

 ### cli module

-Simple cli for demonstration
+Simple cli for demonstration, we can replace by an UI or any other client it makes no difference for the core module,

 ## Observation